-You won’t need previous project experience.
+You won’t need previous experience of working on projects.
 You’ll get the experience you need while you’re on the programme.
-We are looking for apprentices who:

-- are positive, proactive and make the most of the opportunities available
+- a positive and proactive approach, making the most of the opportunities available

-- are able to balance the demands of working full-time in a fast-paced project environment with diploma studies
+- the ability to balance your role in a fast paced project environment with your studies

-- are ambitious, take responsibility and make things happen
+- ambition and take responsibility to make things happen

-- have good organisation skills with an eye for detail
+- good organisation skills with an eye for detail

-- are able to see the bigger picture
+- the ability to see the bigger picture.

 You’ll need 5 GCSEs, at grade C and above, or the new grade 4 and above, including English Language and Maths, or equivalent.
-You’ll also need 2 A levels, at grade D and above, in any subject.
-(Or expect to have these qualifications by 31 August 2017.)
+You’ll also need 2 A-levels, at grade D and above, in any subject.
+(Or expect to have these qualifications by 31 August 2018.)

 You’ll also need to check you meet the general entry requirements, such as age, nationality and residency.

-After the scheme, successful apprentices will work in core project delivery roles.
-This may be in a specialist area such as risk and assurance, planning, reporting or change control.
-You may manage a small project of your own or you may manage a small piece of a much larger project.
+You may choose to build your career in a specialist area such as risk and assurance, planning reporting or change control.
+You may manage a project of your own or manage a small piece of a much larger project.